simonambridge/RTFAP2/TransactionHandlers/DemoHowTo.md

 ###In order to run this demo navigate to the TransactionHandlers directory

   * You should have already created the Cassandra keyspaces and tables using the main creates_and_inserts.cql script
-  * You should have already created the streaming tables using the [CreateTables.cql](CreateTables.cql) script
   * If you havent yet installed sbt (as root or use sudo):
   ```
 echo "deb https://dl.bintray.com/sbt/debian /" | sudo tee -a /etc/apt/sources.list.d/sbt.list